 Well, here is my story.
 When I first got Buddha, she was still a puppy.
 She used to pass gas anywhere, in the car or when carrying her, and most of the time I felt like passing out.
 It was that irritating.
 She used to do this more often and until I realized I need to change her food.
 I guess it was as a result of what she was feed from the previous owner.

 I started to mix a teaspoon of natural, nonflavored, and fat-free yogurt in her dry meals.
 However, this will depend on how old is your Pug, Buddha was around 7 weeks old.

 The main reasons why Pugs fart a lot is due to the fact they eat fast, what they diet on, and their genetic structure.

 One reason why your pug fart so much is because he/she is eating too fast.
 When pugs east fast air is gulped down together with the food.
 Pugs just like other pooches will ambush on their meals like they are not going to eat for the rest of the day.

 This is common in all dogs and the remedy is discussed later in this article.

-The food that your pug is consuming will affect how your pug fart.
+Your pug’s food will affect how he/she fart.
 Some ingredients in a pug meal will result in excess gas.
 Ingredients like Corn are difficult to digest and will make the fart worse.